DylanKojiCheslin/linearSystemSolver/README.md

 optional parameter object has:
-"verbose" bool prints console logs of the details of the solution default false, "reduced" bool if the solutions should return in reduced etchelon form default true
+"verbose" bool prints console logs of the details of the solution default false, "reduced" bool if the solutions should return in reduced echelon form default true

 return a description of the systems solution (or lack of one)